-Offered in collaboration with The Gord Downie and Chanie Wenjack Fund.
+We’re offering the webinar in collaboration with The Gord Downie and Chanie Wenjack Fund.
 Lisa Prinn, Manager of Education & Activation at The Gord Downie and Chanie Wenjack Fund, and Rebecca Smith, Education Specialist with Learning Bird, will co-present the webinar.

-This session is open to all educators and parents, however, the featured resources are best aligned to high school level students.
+This session is open to all educators and parents.
+However, the featured resources are best aligned to high school-level learners.

 Culturally Responsive Assessment in Online Learning

-As we head into November, many teachers will be thinking of how their first term went and how they managed assessment in this new online or partially online world.
-As teachers emerge from their first round of report cards, we will explore new assessment strategies for their second term, or second half of the term.
+As we head into November, many educators will reflect on the first term and how they managed assessment in this new online or partially online world.
+As educators complete their first round of report cards, we will explore new assessment strategies for the next term.

-In this session, our team will focus on the principles of culturally responsive pedagogy for Indigenous students and share ways these principles can be aligned with best practices in assessment for distance learning.
-We’ll discuss how to choose and adapt assessment tools to ensure they reflect a holistic worldview that resonates with your students and values learning styles.
+In this session, our team will focus on the principles of culturally responsive pedagogy for Indigenous learners.
+They will share ways educators can align these principles with best practices in assessment for distance learning.
+We’ll discuss choosing and adapting assessment tools to reflect a holistic worldview that resonates with learners and values multiple learning styles.

 Continuing Outdoor Learning Through the Winter

 When the temperature starts to drop, it’s tempting to retreat to the warmth of the classroom.
 However, outdoor learning can be fun all year long.
-In our December webinar, we’ll present some dynamic new ideas for land-based and experiential learning that can strengthen your students’ connections to the land.
-We’ll look at some creative, cross-curricular ideas for learning outside during the winter months, including ones that hone traditional knowledge and skills and ones that rethink how you use technology outdoors.
+Our December webinar presents some dynamic new land-based and experiential learning ideas to strengthen learners’ connections to the land.
+We’ll look at creative, cross-curricular ideas for learning outside during the winter months.
+We’ll look at activities that hone traditional knowledge and skills and rethink how you use technology outdoors.

-Join us on Thursday, December 10th, 2020 at 4 pm Eastern and share some of your favourite outdoor Winter learning activities.
+Join us and share some of your favourite outdoor winter learning activities.
 This session is open to all educators.

-We hope you were able to join us for these sessions or watch the recordings.
+We hope you can join us for these sessions or watch the recordings.
 If you have suggestions for additional webinars, please let us know.